Wilburn Cartwright

-Wilburn Cartwright (January 12, 1892 – March 14, 1979) was a lawyer, educator, U.S. Representative from Oklahoma, and United States Army officer in World War II.
+Wilburn Cartwright (January 12, 1892 – March 14, 1979) was an American lawyer, educator, politician, and United States Army officer in World War II.
 The town of Cartwright, Oklahoma is named after him.
+He self-styled himself "the most elected man in Oklahoma government" and served in elected office in both the Oklahoma House of Representatives and the Oklahoma Senate, as a school superintendent, United States House of Representatives member for Oklahoma's 3rd congressional district, Oklahoma Secretary of State, Oklahoma State Auditor, and on the Oklahoma Corporation Commission.

 Early life

 Born on a farm near Georgetown, Tennessee, Cartwright moved with his parents to the Chickasaw Nation, Indian Territory, in 1903.
 He attended the public schools at Wapanucka and Ada, Oklahoma, and State Teachers College at Durant, Oklahoma.

 Early career

 As an educator he taught in the schools of Coal, Atoka, Bryan, and Pittsburg Counties in Oklahoma from 1914 to 1926.
 During World War I he served as a private in the Student Army Training Corps in 1917 and 1918.
 He studied law and was admitted to the bar in 1917.
 He was graduated from the law department of the University of Oklahoma at Norman in 1920.
 Afterwards he began a law practice in McAlester, Oklahoma.
 Additionally he took postgraduate work at the University of Chicago, Chicago, Illinois.
 He served as member of the Oklahoma House of Representatives from 1914 to 1918, and then as a member of the State Senate from 1918 until 1922.
 Cartwright was a vocational adviser for disabled veterans at McAlester, Oklahoma, in 1921 and 1922.
 He was an unsuccessful candidate for the Democratic nomination for Congress in 1922 and 1924, and served as Superintendent of schools at Krebs, Oklahoma from 1922 to 1926.